Female Trouble: Plot

-Taffy, now a teenager, is distressed by her mother's criminal lifestyle and persuades her to reveal the identity of her father.
-Taffy finds her father drunk, disheveled and living in squalor.
-She stabs him to death with a chef's knife after he tries to sexually assault her.
+Taffy, now a teenager, is distressed by her mother's criminal lifestyle and the fact that Dawn keeps trying to make her believe she is intellectually disabled.
+Taffy persuades Dawn to reveal the identity of her father, but when Taffy traces him, she finds him drunk, disheveled and living in squalor.
+She stabs him to death with a chef's knife after he tries to molest her.
 Taffy returns home, falsely claims she was unable to locate her father, and announces she is joining the Hare Krishna movement.
-Dawn warns her she will kill her if she does.
+Dawn threatens to kill her if she does.

 Dawn, now with bizarre hair, make-up and outfits provided by the Dashers, mounts a nightclub act.
 When Taffy appears backstage in religious attire, Dawn fulfills her threat and strangles her to death.
-Dawn brandishes a gun onstage during her nightclub act and begins firing into the crowd, wounding and killing several audience members.
+As part of her nightclub act, Dawn bounces on a trampoline, tears a phone directory into pieces, and cavorts in a crib full of dead fish.
+She then brandishes a gun onstage and begins firing into the crowd, wounding and killing several audience members.
 When police arrive to ostensibly subdue the crowd, they shoot several audience members themselves but allow the Dashers to leave when they claim to be upright citizens.
 Dawn flees into a forest, but is soon arrested by the police and put on trial for murder.

 At the trial, the judge grants the Dashers immunity from prosecution for testifying against Dawn.
-The Dashers feign innocence and completely blame Dawn for the crimes she committed at their behest; they also pay Ida to lie on the witness stand.
-Although Dawn pleads not guilty by reason of insanity, the jury finds her guilty and sentences her to die in the electric chair.
-As a priest says a prayer and Dawn is strapped to the chair, she thanks her fans for her notoriety before being executed.
+The Dashers feign innocence and completely blame Dawn for the crimes she committed at their behest, and they bribe Ida to give false testimony in order to get Dawn convicted.
+Although Dawn's lawyer tries to have her found not guilty by reason of insanity, the jury finds Dawn guilty and sentences her to die in the electric chair.
+In prison, after Dawn says goodbye to her fellow inmate and lesbian lover Earnestine, she is escorted by a priest and two guards to her execution.
+As Dawn is strapped to the chair, she makes a speech to an imaginary audience as if she were accepting an award, and is then executed.